 Taking Care of Your Skin

-For preventing body acne, taking good care of your skin is a must.
+For preventing body acne, taking good care of your skin and practicing healthy skincare is a must.
 From washing your skin to moisturizing it, you need to be careful about everything.

 Here are a few things you should do: